LoganHild/weather-or-not/README.md

 ## Description

-An easy to use weather application for the user to search a city name and see the current weather as well as the forecast for the next five days.
+An easy to use weather application for the user to search a city name and see the current weather, as well as the forecast for the next five days.

 ## Usage